-How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work
+Basketball Lives: How Stephen and Ayesha Curry Make Their Enviable Marriage Work

 Ayesha remembered their re-meet-cute slightly differently...

-"We were friends up until I was 19, and I thought we were just friends," Ayesha told Jason, admitting that she did dodge Steph's first attempt at a kiss.
-"I didn't know we had those feelings--I was flattered once I realized halfway through the dive-in that he had other feelings...Oh, he came all the way in and I went like"—she ducked back.
+"We were friends up until I was 19, and I thought we were just friends," Ayesha told Kennedy, admitting that she did dodge Steph's first attempt at a kiss.
+"I didn't know we had those feelings—I was flattered once I realized halfway through the dive-in that he had other feelings...Oh, he came all the way in and I went like"—she ducked back.
 "It was mid-conversation, it was very..." she shook her head.
 But "we had a do-over!"

 Eventually they did have their first kiss—in the driveway of her parents' house back in North Carolina.
 Steph proposed in that very spot a few years later.

-"Yeah, it was like The Notebook," Steph Curry told Parents (and thereby cementing his romantic bona fides forever with the reference).
+"Yeah, it was like The Notebook," Steph Curry told Parents.
 "The plan was to act like we were going to a family cookout.
 So we pulled up to the house, and I stopped in the middle of the driveway, got down on my knee, and went into my spiel.
 Little did I know the whole family was looking out the window, videotaping the moment."

 View this post on Instagram